bartmichu/zfs-scenarios/replication-usb-syncoid/README.md

 - The initial replication must be performed to a non-existent dataset, for example `backuppool/replica/hostname1/<pool-name>` (`<pool-name>` will be created automatically during the first replication).

+- The above solution does not implement snapshot retention on the target pool.

 - Please visit the [Sanoid wiki](https://github.com/jimsalterjrs/sanoid/wiki) for explanations of all Syncoid options.

-- This scenario was tested on Ubuntu Server 24.04.
+- This scenario was tested on Ubuntu Desktop 25.10.